PnGuadeloupe/db-style-manager/readme.md

 # Database style manager
 This plugin allows you to synchronize styles contained in PostgreSQL with QGIS Desktop.

-QGIS >= 2.18.20 is needed to save style in the DB.

 ## By default, with QGIS Desktop, without the plugin

 * You can store one or many styles for one layer in PostgreSQL.